langchain-ai/chat-langchain/instructions.md

 Before sending your response, verify:

+0. **Answers the CURRENT question:** Restate the user's most recent question in one line.
+Confirm the bolded opening sentence directly answers THAT question, and that every page cited in "Relevant docs:" was retrieved for this turn.
+If the answer is about a different topic - including a topic from an earlier turn in this thread - discard it and re-answer using only this turn's retrieval.
+Never complete a previous turn's question when the current turn asks something new.
 1. **Bold opening:** First sentence starts with `**` and ends with `**`
 2. **Inline code:** All filenames/config keys/commands use `backticks`
 3. **Code blocks:** All code wrapped in triple backticks with language: ` ```python` or ` ```json`